Are you wondering how to get a job in private equity?

 Since the most promising crews can end in failure and small teams can quickly and unexpectedly start adding interest points to the value of their shares, anyone has to know the state of the market.

-Private equity firms choose in favor of the crew, which is at the stage of expansion.
-Young firms that have recently started to operate or are just planning to open are unattractive for depositors.
+Private equity firms choose in favor of the crew which is at the stage of expansion.
+Young firms that have recently started to operate or are just planning to open are unattractive to depositors.

-About 90% of associates are chosen by those firms that are at a mature stage of their existence.
-Below are the statistical data on the implementation of the crew’s choice by private equity funds through associates.
+Firms choose about 90% of associates at a mature stage.
+Below is the statistical data on implementing the crew’s choice by private equity funds through associates.

 The birth stage.
-If the existence of the organization is up to 5 years, about 43% of investors are ready to invest their funds in support of the crew’s development.
+If the organization’s existence is up to 5 years, about 43% of investors are ready to invest their funds to support the crew’s development.